Andrewcodes12/AndrewCodes12/README.md

 ### Hi there 👋

-My name is Andrew Fava and im a Software Developer.
-I'm from Miami,FL.
+My name is Andrew Fava and im a Software Developer located in Miami,FL.
 Apart from coding, my hobbies include working out, boxing, and spending time with family.
 You can find my projects on my website at andrewfava.com.

 <!--